davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-02-06-htb-doctor.md

 Sorry, user shaun may not run sudo on d
 ```

-After running `linpeas.sh` from [PEASS - Privilege Escalation Awesome Scripts SUITE](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite) the most proeminent way to get a root shell should be through **splunkd** service, which is published through TCP 8089 as previously noticed on nmap scans.
+After running `linpeas.sh` from [PEASS - Privilege Escalation Awesome Scripts SUITE](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite) the most prominent way to get a root shell should be through **splunkd** service, which is published through TCP 8089 as previously noticed on nmap scans.

 After browsing it directly, once I have clicked in the **services** link, as image below, an authentication prompt was shown.
 As the only credential we had is shaun it was the first one tried, which resulted in success :smiley:.